KSDaemon/wiola/README.md

 configure(config)
 ------------------------------------------

 Configure Wiola Instance.
 All options are optional.
-Some options has default value, or are nils if not specified.
+Some options have default value, or are nils if not specified.

 Parameters: